robaElshazly/TerminalApp/README.md

 **How To install**

+**How the user will find out how to use the app**

+After the welcoming message the user will be givin a message that says "If you want to know how to use the app please read the help file in doc folder"

 **How to Use Features**

 **To see the wecoming message with your name:**

 You can either :
-- run the below command in terminal and type your name aftar
+- run the below command in terminal and type your name after.
 ```
 run.sh <your first name> <your last name>
 ```